 - Step 6- Repeat above steps until all the values of LPS are filled.

 Let us use above steps to create prefix table for a pattern...

 We use the LPS table to decide how many characters are to be skipped for comparison when a mismatch has occurred.

-When a mismatch occures, consider the LPS value of previous character to the mismatched character inthe pattern.
-If it is '0' then start comparing first character of the pattern with next character to the mismatched character in text.
-If it is not '0' then start the character which is at index value equal to the LPS value of previous character to the mismatched character in pattern with the mismatched character in Text.
+When a mismatch occurs, check the LPS value of previous character of the mismatched character in the pattern.
+If it is '0' then start comparing first character of the pattern with next character to the mismatched character in the text.
+If it is not '0' then start comparing the character which is at index value equal to the LPS value of previous character to the mismatched character in pattern with the mismatched character in the Text.